DHT and male pattern baldness

 Why some genes make it more likely you’ll develop MPB isn’t well understood (it’s insanely complex), but it’s likely to do with the receptors that DHT binds with.
 Certain genes may make the receptors in some men react more strongly to DHT.

-You also often see aging listed as a cause of MPB too.
-Although you’re more likely to develop MPB as you age, it’s not fully understood, particularly why levels of free testosterone usually fall as men age.
+You also often see ageing listed as a cause of MPB too.
+Although you’re more likely to develop MPB as you age, it’s not fully understood why, particularly as levels of free testosterone usually fall as men age.
 It may be that more of the free testosterone we do have is converted to DHT as we age, or may just be that it takes time for hair follicles to shrink, so even if MPB starts in your teens it may take years for the effects to become visible.

 There are a range of ways to treat MPB, one of which is costly surgery.

-We’ve just thrown a whole load of science at you here, so we’ll summarize it quickly to make it as clear as possible:
+We’ve just thrown a whole load of science at you here, so we’ll summarise it quickly to make it as clear as possible:

 - Male pattern baldness is mostly caused by the hormone dihydrotestosterone (DHT).
 DHT is made from testosterone by the 5α-reductase enzyme in certain parts of your body, including in your hair follicles.

 - DHT binds with hair follicles, and in most areas of your body, the hormone encourages your hair to grow.